Pranshu04/Sanskrit/README.md

 # Sanskrit
 Sanskrit is a sanskrit vocabulary application.

-It is done with the help of Udacity's "Multi-screen Application" development tutorials.
+It is done with the help of Udacity's [Android Basics: Multi-screen Apps](https://in.udacity.com/course/android-basics-multi-screen-apps--ud839).

  **Features:**